Undergraduate Catalog

 Campus Living

-Each residence hall cluster is managed by a full-time professional area director (AD) who coordinates all aspects of the community, including training and supervising an undergraduate residential experience manager (REM) and resident advisors (RAs), coordinating programming efforts, participating in the student conduct process, and providing support, mediation, and crisis management as necessary.
+Each residence hall cluster is managed by a full-time professional area director (AD) who coordinates all aspects of the community including training and supervising an undergraduate residential experience manager (REM) and resident advisors (RAs), coordinating programs and events, participating in the student conduct process, and providing general student support such as tailored referrals to campus resources, roommate mediation, and crisis response.
 The REM and RAs help students transition to group living using the extensive training they receive in peer support, campus resources, leadership, activities planning, and community building.

-The Office of Campus Living administers housing and food service contracts; coordinates room assignments; manages student staff selection, training, and supervision; provides leadership development opportunities; and offers cocurricular support programs.
+The Office of Campus Living administers housing and food service contracts; coordinates room assignments; manages student leader selection, training, and supervision; provides leadership development opportunities; and offers cocurricular support programs.

 Campus Safety